GulrezQayyum/netguard/README.md

 - Open an issue on GitHub describing the bug you want to tackle.
 - Fork the repo, make a fix, and submit a pull request.
 - Share feedback, ideas, or questions via issues or discussions.

+---

+### License

+This is a collaborative open‑source project for educational and portfolio purposes.

+---

 Let’s make NetGuard fully functional together! 🚀